trezzuri/erpnext-docs/docs/en/accounts/quickbooks-migrator.md

 ```
-Upon creation of a Company ERPNext creates a chart of accounts for that company, these accounts will be kept.
+Upon creation of a Company SOMA creates a chart of accounts for that company, these accounts will be kept.

 ```